zouzhekang/YJYpaper/README.md

 >And in 2001, with the promulgation and publicity of the "Divorce Law"

-The paper mentions the promulgation of a "Divorce Law" in 2001 in China.
+The thesis mentions the promulgation of a "Divorce Law" in 2001 in China.
 No such law exists, indicating fabricated content.

 3. Data fabrication (Figure 2.1 on page 14):